stef/pbp/readme.txt

 # wget -O - https://raw.github.com/stef/pbp/master/readme.txt | sh -
 # to install pbp automatically
 # you possibly need to run (or an equivalent command)
-# sudo apt-get install git python-virtualenv gcc
+# sudo apt-get install git python-virtualenv gcc python-dev
 # to satisfy all basic dependencies

-# unfortunately all this is neccessary as nacl needs to be compiled as
+# this is neccessary as libsodium needs to be compiled as a
-# a dependency.
+# dependency.

 # (c) 2013, Stefan Marsiske <s@ctrlc.hu>, AGPLv3.0+
-# v0.1 - experimental
+# v0.1.1 - experimental

 set -x
 git clone https://github.com/stef/pbp.git || exit 1